Naradana/mt-webserver/README.md

 -   intuitive procedural OO programming is not possible - the beauty of the easy to learn and to use JavaScript programming language is lost
 -   a single error in the main thread can halt or impair the whole application
 -   the main thread becomes easily a bootleneck for the whole system
--   the programmer must make sure that the garbage collection really can clean up or the node process RAM usage increases over time
+-   the programmer must make sure that the garbage collection really can clean up or the node's process RAM usage increases over time

 Solution: